latent-to/developer-docs/docs/navigating-subtensor/emissions-coinbase.md

 ```

 **EMA Price Smoothing Implementation:**
-The moving price for each subnet is calculated using a sophisticated EMA that adapts its responsiveness based on subnet maturity:
+The moving price for each subnet is calculated using a custom [EMA](../learn/ema) that adapts its responsiveness based on subnet maturity:

 $$
 \alpha = \text{base\_alpha} \times \frac{\text{blocks\_since\_start}}{\text{blocks\_since\_start} + \text{halving\_blocks}}